nagyben/genivi_software_management/README.md

 These processes listen on localhost ports which are defined in `common/swm.py`.
 This is how RPyC carries out interprocess communication.

 ## Launch SOTA Client
 In a separate terminal, as root, run `/.start_sota_client.sh`.
-This will
+This will count down for 5 seconds and begin the software-over-the-air demo update.
+When the operation is complete, the terminal window will display a summary.

+## Inspect the log files
+The log files are named after each SWLM component and are collected in the `logs/` folder contained in the same directory as the `start_sota_client.sh` script.

 ## Troubleshooting
 ### Error 98 address already in use